Quantitative stochastic homogenization and large-scale regularity: Preface

 It has been known since the early 1980s that, under very general assumptions, the solution~$u^\ep$ of the heterogeneous equation converges in $L^2$ to the solution $u$ of a constant-coefficient equation

 We call this the \emph{homogenized equation} and the coefficients the \emph{homogenized} or \emph{effective coefficients}.
-The matrix $\ahom$ will depend on the coefficients~$\a\left( \cdot \right)$ in a very complicated fashion.
-However, if one is willing to perform the work of determining the homogenized coefficients and to tolerate the error in approximating~$u^\ep$ by~$u$, then there is a potentially huge payoff to be gained in terms of a reduction of the complexity of the problem.
+The matrix $\ahom$ will depend on the coefficients~$\a\left( \cdot \right)$ in a very complicated fashion: there is no simple formula for~$\ahom$ except in dimension~$d=1$ and some special situations in~$d=2$.
+However, if one is willing to perform the computational work of approximating the homogenized coefficients and to tolerate the error in replacing~$u^\ep$ by~$u$, then there is a potentially huge payoff to be gained in terms of a reduction of the complexity of the problem.
 Indeed, up to a change of variables, the homogenized equation is simply the Poisson equation, which can be numerically computed in linear time and memory and is obviously independent of~$\ep>0$.
 In contrast, the cost of computing the solution to the heterogeneous equation explodes as $\ep$ becomes small, and can be considered out of reach.

-There is a vast and rich mathematical literature on homogenization developed in the last forty years and already many good expositions on the topic (see for instance the books~\cite{Allaire,BLP,BraidesDe,CD,DalMaso,JKO,PavStuart,Tartar}).
-Much of these works are focused on qualitative results, such as proving the existence of a homogenized equation which characterizes the limit as~$\ep \to0$ of solutions.
+There is a vast and rich mathematical literature on homogenization developed in the last forty years and already many good expositions on the topic (see for instance the books~\cite{Allaire,BLP,BraidesDe,CD,DalMaso,JKO,KLO,PavStuart,Tartar}).
+Most of these works are focused on qualitative results, such as proving the existence of a homogenized equation which characterizes the limit as~$\ep \to0$ of solutions.
 The need to develop efficient methods for determining $\ahom$ and for estimating the error in the homogenization approximation (e.g., $\| u^\ep - u \|_{L^2}$) motivates the development of a \emph{quantitative} theory of homogenization.
-However, until recently, nearly all of the quantitative results were confined to the case of periodic coefficients.
-This is because, in the periodic case, the problem can be essentially reduced to one on the torus, and optimal estimates can be obtained by compactness.
-The typical arguments of qualitative homogenization can thus be made quantitative in a relatively straightforward way.
+However, until recently, nearly all of the quantitative results were confined to the rather restrictive case of periodic coefficients.
+The main reason for this is that quantitative homogenization estimates in the periodic case are vastly simpler to prove than under essentially any other hypothesis (even the almost periodic case).
+Indeed, the problem can be essentially reduced to one on the torus and compactness arguments then yield optimal estimates.
+In other words, in the periodic setting, the typical arguments of qualitative homogenization theory can be made quantitative in a relatively straightforward way.

 This book is concerned with the quantitative theory of homogenization for nonperiodic coefficient fields, focusing on the case in which $\a(x)$ is a stationary random field satisfying quantitative ergodicity assumptions.
 This is a topic which has undergone a rapid development since its birth at the beginning of this decade, with new results and more precise estimates coming at an ever accelerating pace.
 Very recently, there has been a convergence toward a common philosophy and set of core ideas, which have resulted in a complete and optimal theory.
 The purpose of this book is to give this theory a complete and self-contained presentation.